SeanKilleen/seankilleen.github.io/_posts/2020-12-18-how-to-force-git-to-prompt-you-for-a-password.md

 - Set the value of the credential manager back to what it was, e.g manager-core in my case: `git config --system credential.helper manager-core`

-That will let you quickly do one-time operations as husky-episerver without needing to log out / in, mess up your other git credentials, etc.
+That will let you quickly do one-time operations as the other account without needing to log out / in, mess up your other git credentials, etc.

 Happy gitting!